OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### Adding a new tab

-In order to develop a new tab, you need to make sure it has the correct webpack configuration & has been added to the `tab-manifest.json` & `remotes-config.json` files.
+In order to develop a new tab, you need to make sure it has the correct webpack configuration and has been added to the `tab-manifest.json` & `remotes-config.json` files.
 In this example we will use the [OpenNebula ONE repo](https://github.com/OpenNebula/one) to create a new module and add it to the Sunstone client.

-1. Begin by cloning the [one repo](https://github.com/OpenNebula/one).
+1. Begin by cloning the [one repo](https://github.com/OpenNebula/one)

    ```default
    git clone git@github.com:OpenNebula/one.git
    # Cd into the fireedge directory
    cd ./one/src/fireedge
    ```
-2. Build the [base modules]({{% relref "#base-modules" %}}), then start the FireEdge server.
+2. Build the [base modules]({{% relref "#base-modules" %}}) then start the FireEdge server

    ```default
    $ npm i         # Install dependencies from package.json